-To achieve a minimum rating of 67%NBS(IL2), we consider the Building structure must be seismically strengthened.
+If Wellington City Council wishes to strengthen these buildings, we recommend that the buildings are strengthened to achieve a minimum rating of 67%NBS (IL2).
 The seismic retrofit would include strengthening elements as described in Section 7.

-We further recommend that in designing any seismic retrofit that the building owner should also consider the proposed increase in seismic hazard levels in Wellington.
-This would insulate the building against further future reductions in the seismic rating.
+We further recommend that in designing any seismic retrofit that the buildings' owner should also consider the proposed increase in seismic hazard levels in Wellington.
+This would insulate the buildings against further future reductions in the seismic rating.